-Enter all but one of the concentrations of sodium, potassium, calcium, magnesium, chloride, lactate, and bicarbonate ions into the calculator to determine the Strong Ion Difference (Sid); this calculator can also evaluate any of the variables given the others are known.
+Enter the concentrations of sodium, potassium, calcium, magnesium, chloride, and lactate ions into the calculator to determine the apparent Strong Ion Difference (SIDa).
+Use the advanced tab to calculate SIDa, SIDe, and SIG using Stewart’s approach.

 Sid (Strong Ion Difference) Formula